Pablo1618/Solar-Farm-Blockchain/backend/README.md

 ### query_example.json
 Example output of /query endpoint, might be empty if no data

+### SolarFarmBackend.http
+Has some endpoints tests, and query examples, kinda important to check I guess

 ### Program.cs
 Has all 3 (2 useful) endpoints there